 4. Which cases are available only to subscribers of Virginia Lawyers Weekly?

-Virginia Circuit Court cases beginning from 2007 and U.S. Eastern District beginning from 2008 are available to subscribers only.
+Virginia Circuit Court cases from 2007 to present, and U.S. Eastern District from 2008 to present are available to subscribers only.
 The full-text opinions can be found by clicking on the appropriate court link on the ”Opinions” pull-down menu item or by entering search terms in the Google search box at the top right of the page.
 A username and password is required to obtain the full-text opinions.

 For information on obtaining older opinions, please call 1-800-456-5297, ext.
 14010, or e-mail a request to firstname.lastname@example.org.